huytd/coffee-now/README.md

 # Why am I building this?

-During my parental leave, I found myself solving programming challenges for fun on my phone on and off, because you can't just sitting at a laptop when you a baby just waiting to cry every random hours for every random reason.
+During my parental leave, I found myself solving programming challenges for fun on my phone on and off, because you can't just sitting at a laptop when there's a baby just waiting to cry every random hours for every random reason.

 Most of the coding playground I can find online are just sucks, they either breaking the editing experience on the mobile or behave badly on small screen devices.
 Also, they send the code to a remote server to execute it before showing you the